SFC120-V Series: Delivery

 KAI Commuter received the first trainset on 31 January 2025 through Tanjung Priok Port, Jakarta.
 The next day, on 1 February, KAI Commuter delivered the trains to the Depok EMU Depot through Pasoso Station and Tanah Abang Station using a CC206 class locomotive.
 The batch 2 delivery of two trainsets arrived at Tanjung Priok on 11 March, with both trainsets delivered to the Depok EMU Depot via rail by 13 March.

 Trials

 To assess its operational feasibility and prepare for type test certification by the Ministry of Transportation, the SFC120-V series EMU has been undergoing trial runs since 10 February 2025.
-These trials took place on the Jakarta Kota–Bogor railway line after undergoing a rollover test in China prior to being exported to Indonesia.
+These trials took place on the Jakarta–Bogor railway line after undergoing a rollover test in China prior to being exported to Indonesia.

 Entering service

 On 1 June 2025, KAI Commuter officially ran 3 of the 7 trains of the SFC120-V series at Bogor Line and Cikarang Loop Line with Bogor line getting 2 trains (TS 1 and TS 2) and Cikarang Loop Line 1 train (TS 3).